 Mid-range Hotels in Vienna

-25hours Hotel beim MuseumsQuartier ☆☆☆☆ – A colorful, contemporary hotel that plays with the dreams and sensations associated with the world of the circus.
-We are obsessed with the 25hours Hotel chain (which we have also experience in Munich and Hamburg) because they are not merely ‘off the shelf’ cookie-cutter hotels but specifically tailored to each location.
+- 25hours Hotel beim MuseumsQuartier ☆☆☆☆ – A colorful, contemporary hotel that plays with the dreams and sensations associated with the world of the circus.
+We are obsessed with the 25hours Hotel chain (which we have also experience in Zurich and Dusseldorf) because they are not merely ‘off the shelf’ cookie-cutter hotels but specifically tailored to each location.
 Feel like a rock star the moment you walk into the camera-flashing lobby, the 25hours Hotel beim MuseumsQuartier has it all.
 Cool staff, hip Italian restaurant, a seasonal Airstream food truck, a fashionable rooftop bar, an epic location – plus rental bikes, a sauna, and a fitness center.
 Everybody is welcome at this über-cool hotel, and many fashionable queers in the know can be found here.